- Describe safe indoor school-age spaces.

 Please note the References & Resources section at the end of each lesson outlines reference sources and resources to find additional information on the topics covered.
 As you complete lessons, you are not expected to review all the online references available.
 However, you are welcome to explore the resources further if you have interest, or at the request of your trainer, coach, or administrator.

 Your workplace has been designed with safety in mind.
-Download and print the Play Spaces Activity.
+Complete the Examining Play Spaces activity.
 As you watch this video from a school-age program, use the activity form to record the features of the environment that keep children safe.
-Then when you are finished, download and print the Suggested Reponses and check your answers.
+When you are finished, use the key to check your answers.

-Walk around your program area.
-Download and print the Safety Checklist or use one provided by your program to evaluate your space.
-Talk about what you find with a co-worker, trainer, coach or supervisor.
+Walk around your program's indoor and outdoor areas as you complete the different Safety Checklists below or use one provided by your program to evaluate your space.
+Talk about what you find with a co-worker, trainer, coach, or administrator.

-American Academy Of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care and Early Education.
-2011.
-Caring for Our Children: National health and safety performance standards; Guidelines for early care and education programs.
-3rd edition.
-Elk Grove Village, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association.
-Also available at http://nrckids.org
+American Academy of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care and Early Education.
+(2019).
+Caring for our children: National health and safety performance standards; Guidelines for early care and education programs.
+(4th ed.). https://nrckids.org

 Blank, S. (2005) Hours that Count: Using After-School Programs to Help Prevent Risky Behaviors and Keep Kids Safe.
 Hamilton Fish Institute.

 Council on Accreditation (COA; 2008).
 After School Program Standards.
 New York, NY: Council on Accreditation.

 U.S. Consumer Product Safety Commission (n.d.).
 Public playground safety checklist: Document # 327. https://www.cpsc.gov/safety-education/safety-guides/playgrounds/public-playground-safety-checklist